Day 1 : TORONTO

 Day 4 : LAKE ONTARIO - PRINCE EDWARD COUNTY AND KINGSTON

 Our ship will cruise along the coastline of Lake Ontario to Waupoos in Prince Edward County.
-Join us for an excursion traveling along the cheddar cheese and beer trail.
+Join us for an excursion traveling along the Cheddar and Ale Trail.
 After boarding zodiacs taking us to Waupoos, we’ll continue by bus to meet local cheese makers and beer or cider producers and sample their renowned specialties.
 Afterwards, we’ll return on board and cruise towards Kingston where we’ll stop off for a guided tour.
 Located on the banks of Lake Ontario, the former capital of Canada unveils a rich architectural heritage including Saint Mary’s Cathedral, Queen’s University and the City Hall.
 Enjoy some free time before returning on board for dinner.
 Night spent on board.

 Day 5 : THE THOUSAND ISLANDS